City of Norwich School: Academy

 Previously a community school administered by Norfolk County Council, City of Norwich School converted to academy status on 1 September 2014 and is now sponsored by Ormiston Academies Trust.
 However the school continues to co-ordinate with Norfolk County Council for admissions.

 Admissions

-It has over 1,500 pupils and currently employs over 190 staff.
-As well as being a secondary comprehensive school the school also has a sixth form, in partnership with the smaller Hethersett High School, with 791 pupils.
+It has over 1,300 pupils in years 7 to 11 and nearly 400 pupils in years 12 and 13.
+The school currently employs over 190 staff.

 It is situated just west of the A146 ring road (former A47), with the A11 to the north and the A140 to the south.
 Eaton Golf Club is next door to the south-west.

 House system

 The pupils from Years 7 to 11 at CNS are split into five houses named after notable coastal villages in Norfolk: Blakeney, Holkham, Kelling, Thornham and Winterton.
 Their house colours are Blue, Purple, Green, Yellow and Red respectively.
-Pupils in Year 12 and 13 are not categorised into houses and instead belong as a singular community known as CNS Sixth Form.
+Pupils in years 12 and 13 are not categorised into houses and instead belong as a singular community known as CNS Sixth Form.

-Charities Week

-CNS Charities Week is a week usually the last school week before Christmas where the pupils and members of staff attempt to raise as much money as possible for a charity of the school's choice.
-The week involves antics such as Total Wipeout, The X Factor, a teacher auction and CNS Got Talent.